cast-org/figuration/site/4.1/widgets/popover.md

   });
 </script>

+### Dismissable Example

+Use the `focus` trigger to dismiss popovers on the user's next click of a different element than the toggle element.

+{% capture example %}
+<button type="button" class="btn btn-info" data-cfw="popover" title="Dismissable Popover example" data-cfw-popover-content="Click on an element other than the trigger or popover to close." data-cfw-popover-trigger="focus">Dismissable popover</button>
+{% endcapture %}
+{% renderExample example %}

 ### Draggable Example

 Allow users to move popovers around the screen by enabling the `drag` option.
 Drag support mouse, keyboard (with arrow keys), and touch movement.